 Listed below are questions frequently asked by hiring units, current and prospective tenure-track faculty:

 Is it possible for the college to employ faculty spouses and partners?

 Williams employs more than a quarter of all faculty partners/spouses.
 About 20% of the partners/spouses of faculty, have faculty positions of some kind at the college, ranging from short-term visiting positions to tenure-line positions.
 The remainder hold staff positions.
 Unfortunately, the college cannot employ all spouses and partners of faculty hired by Williams.
 The college simply does not have the capacity for that.

 What employment resources are available at the college for faculty spouses and partners?

 The college’s Manager for Spouse Partner Resources provides transitional and job search support to spouses and partners of current and prospective faculty and administrative staff.
 Faculty job candidates are welcome to contact Marybeth Mitts for preliminary consultation.
-Information is also available online at http://hr.williams.edy/spr/.
+More information is available here.

 What kinds of faculty positions may be available for an academic partner or spouse of tenure-track faculty?

 The college is committed to doing its very best to provide teaching opportunities for academic partners and spouses, whether full- or part-time, for at least one year.
 In many cases this will be possible; in some cases it will not.